 The creator economy is putting the financial control into the hands of the content creators.

 Basically, the term sums up a means whereby creators can reach out directly to their audience for funding.
-This means bypassing the traditional ways creators and influencers have made money in the past i.e. brands, agencies, and advertisers.
+So, there's an opportunity to bypass the traditional ways creators and influencers have made money in the past i.e. brands, agencies, and advertisers.

 The reason digital creators haven't been in full control of their careers in the past is due to this; creators have often had to represent brands, or act in certain ways, in order to maintain their income.
 Content creators may have millions of followers, and plenty of influence, but they'd still have to bend to the companies that fund them.
 This means they're not fully in control of their own image, brand, or personality.